-While incidences of breast cancer in men are rare, they’re certainly there.
-In fact, the American Cancer Society estimates about 2,470 new cases of invasive breast cancer will be diagnosed in men and 460 men will die from the disease in 2017 alone.
-“Unfortunately, male breast cancer is often detected in advanced stages,” says Hamid Abdollahi, MD, a surgeon at The Plastic Surgery Center.
+Cases of breast cancer in men may be relatively rare, but it’s a real diagnosis.
+In fact, the American Cancer Society estimates that in 2019, there were about 2,670 new cases of invasive breast cancer in men and 500 men died of the disease.
+“Unfortunately, male breast cancer is often detected in advanced stages,” says Hamid Abdollahi, MD, a surgeon at The Plastic Surgery Center based in New Jersey.
 “This is partially in part due to the lack of awareness that man can develop breast cancer.”
-To shed light on this disease that does not only affect women, here are some signs and symptoms to keep an eye out for if you happen to be a male.
+To shed light on this disease, here are some signs and symptoms to keep an eye out for if you happen to be a male.
 Make sure you know the 8 other surprising health risks men need to watch out for.

-Most men with breast cancer will notice a firm, painless lump on what they would refer to as their pecs (pectoral muscles) that is behind or close to their nipple area.
-“This is different from the breast lumps found in benign gynecomastia—enlarged breasts in men due to hormonal imbalance,” notes Brandon Behjatnia, MD, a TopLine MD physician.
+Men with breast cancer may notice a firm, painless lump on what they would refer to as their pecs (pectoral muscles) that is behind or close to their nipple area.
+“This is different from the breast lumps found in benign gynecomastia—enlarged breasts in men due to hormonal imbalance,” according to Brandon Behjatnia, MD, a TopLine physician based in Pembroke Pines, Florida.
 “Gynecomastia usually manifests as an easily compressible, mobile, soft mass behind the nipple.”
 However, he explains that lumps related to cancer are not mobile or soft.
 Instead, they’re rather firm and are not easy to move under the skin.
 To determine whether or not a lump is cancerous, breast imaging and sometimes a needle biopsy are required.

 Changes in breast shape or size

 In addition to the appearance of a lump in the breast or pectoral region, men may notice an odd change in size.
 This change may be a size increase over time or even overnight, says Dr. Abdollahi.
 It may also be a change in shape.
 “This is also a sign of something happening under the skin,” he says.
-“This is often painless and very slight changes to the area, but serious nonetheless.”
-Guys, make sure you’re aware of the 13 signs of cancer men are likely to miss.
+“This is often painless and [involves] very slight changes to the area, but serious nonetheless.”
+Be aware of the 13 signs of cancer men are likely to miss.

-If you notice changes in the appearance, shape or texture of your nipples, it’s worth mentioning to your doctor, as nipple involvement is noticeable in 40 to 50 percent of the male breast cancer cases.
+If you notice changes in the appearance, shape or texture of your nipples, it’s worth mentioning to your doctor.
 “These changes may include nipple retraction, or inversion (where the nipple is inverted), redness, scaling or discharge,” explains Dr. Behjatnia.
-Dennis Holmes, MD, breast cancer surgeon and researcher and interim director of the Margie Petersen Breast Center at John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, explains that the most common reason for nipple retraction is a cancer that is stuck to both the skin and the pectoralis muscle.
+Dennis Holmes, MD, a breast cancer surgeon and researcher and interim director of the Margie Petersen Breast Center at John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, explains that the most common reason for nipple retraction is a cancer that is stuck to both the skin and the pectoralis muscle.
 It’s important to note, however, that nipple retraction in men can also be caused by benign conditions.

 Sometimes, the first sign of breast cancer can be skin changes on the chest.
-“Men with inflammatory breast cancer can present with skin redness or a rash and edema, or the accumulation of fluid in the chest muscle tissue, that can mimic an infection,” says Sharon H. Giordano, MD, BCRF Investigator Chair and Professor of Medicine in the Department of Breast Medical Oncology at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+“Men with inflammatory breast cancer can present with skin redness or a rash and edema, or the accumulation of fluid in the chest muscle tissue, that can mimic an infection,” says Sharon H. Giordano, MD, the investigator chair at the Breast Cancer Research Foundation and professor of medicine in the department of breast medical oncology at the University of Texas MD Anderson Cancer Center in Houston.
 Oftentimes a rash or subtle redness can go unnoticed, as a patient may refer to it as caused by friction from a physical activity or even an unhealed wound.
 Other concerning skin changes can be firm nodule or ulceration on or near the nipple.
 Here are 13 common health conditions that affect men and women differently.

 In women, nipple discharge, even in women who aren’t pregnant or breastfeeding, can be normal.
 The same is not true for men.
-In fact, it is often an early warning sign of breast cancer.
+In fact, it is often an early warning sign of breast cancer, according to the American Cancer Society.
 “This one, men usually don’t ignore and this is the trigger that gets them to realize that something is not right and an underlying issue,” says Dr. Abdollahi.
 This discharge may be clear, but it can also be accompanied by blood, in which the patient would notice it by stains on their shirt.
-If you notice discharge of any kind, make an appointment with your doctor immediately.
+If you notice a discharge of any kind, make an appointment with your doctor immediately.

 Breast or nipple pain